Winnti – BioGenix Solutions

 Transition Script

 “Immediate containment is in place.
 You have stopped the bleeding.
-But 847 gigabytes of genomic R&D may already be in the hands of a foreign intelligence service.
-The next decisions you make determine whether this becomes a repeat event or a turning point for BioGenix.”
+But approximately 10 gigabytes of targeted genomic and fermentation IP – including your core enzyme engineering datasets – may already be in the hands of a foreign intelligence service.
+And CaliSync GmbH is still shipping compromised software to other customers.
+The next decisions you make determine whether this becomes a repeat event or a turning point for BioGenix and the broader European biotech sector.”

 Debrief Questions